nblockchain/fsx/ReadMe.md

   * If your version of Mono is not too old, but your version of F# is not too new (e.g. what happens exactly with Ubuntu 19.04), then FSI might not work at all.
 More info: https://github.com/fsharp/fsharp/issues/740 .
 * FSI stands for F Sharp **Interactive**, which means that it's not really suited for scripting but more for debugging:
   * It doesn't treat warnings as errors by default (you would need to remember to use the flag --warnaserror when calling fsharpi, which is not handy).
-  * Because of the previous above about warnings, it can even cancel the advantage of the promise of "statically-compiled scripts" altogether, because what should be a compilation error could be translated to a runtime error when using currified arguments, due to FSI defaulting to "interactive" needs.
+  * Because of the previous point above about warnings, it can even cancel the advantage of the promise of "statically-compiled scripts" altogether, because what should be a compilation error could be translated to a runtime error when using currified arguments, due to FSI defaulting to "interactive" needs.
 (More info: https://stackoverflow.com/questions/38202685/fsx-script-ignoring-a-function-call-when-i-add-a-parameter-to-it )
   * AFAIK there's no way to use flags in a shebang (so can't use `#!/usr/bin/env fsharpi --warnaserror` as the flag gets ignored).
 Note that using fsx in shebang, however, will treat warnings as errors.
   * It can consume a lot of memory, just compare it this way: